 Within the United States, programs have been designed to help grow our economy through the immigration of entrepreneurs from around the world.
 Through the EB-5 visa program and as an investor, you may obtain your immigration visa or green card for both yourself and your family.

-At Stephenson, Chávarri & Lambert, we represent foreign investors with advocacy and wise counsel.
+At Stephenson, Chávarri & Dawson, we represent foreign investors with advocacy and wise counsel.
 Using our experience and multilingual capabilities, we represent clients from Central and South America, Spain and other European countries, as well as Africa and Asia.

 An EB-5 visa is an immigrant visa for foreign nationals who invest a substantial amount of money in USCIS-designated “regional centers.”
 The EB-5 program was created to help stimulate economic growth in areas of high unemployment, requiring investors to create or preserve jobs for U.S. workers.